mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **ADJUSTABLE HULL**
-Large sections of the hull consist of bands and strips that change the hull’s overall shape, making the ship have the same outline as any other ship of the same tonnage, hull configuration, hull options and external systems, including mimicry of attached modules,
+Large sections of the hull consist of bands and strips that change the hull's overall shape, making the ship have the same outline as any other ship of the same tonnage, hull configuration, hull options and external systems, including mimicry of attached modules,